qutip/qutip-tutorials/tutorials-v4/time-evolution/012_floquet_formalism.md

 plt.legend();
 ```

-### Time evolution with floquet mode
+### Time evolution with Floquet mode
-To calculate the time evolution of a random initial state $\psi(0)$, we have to decompose the state in the Floquet basis (formed by the floquet modes).
+To calculate the time evolution of a random initial state $\psi(0)$, we have to decompose the state in the Floquet basis (formed by the Floquet modes).

 $$ \psi(0) = \sum_\alpha c_\alpha \phi_\alpha(0) $$